mekael/WFClassic/README.md

 This work is based off of the SpaceNinjaServer project, with additional reverse engineering in order to accommodate the different endpoint structures.
 Currently using .net9 and sqlite for persistence, linux and windows are both supported and builds are self contained, so no runtime install is necessary.

+# Getting started

+Unzip the pacakge, double click the exec, connect via localhost:5001 (or 5000, I can't remmber).
+The db is now created for you and migrations should be totally automatic.

 # Currently Tested Versions

 | Version | Build Id |  Manifest Id| Items not working? | Notes |